Suya1671/personal-website/src/lib/posts/en/2023-quotes.md

 ---
 title: 'The 2023 quotebook: top quotes of the year'
 description: 'Some of the quotes of all time'
-author: 'Suyashtnt'
+author: 'Suya'
 date: '2024-01-1 19:30'
 updated: '2024-01-1 19:30'
 published: true
 ---

 So, in the middle of this year I started "The quotebook", A file in my Obsidian vault containing a bunch of quotes from my friends IRL and a bunch of people online (With permission ofc).
 It's a continuation of something my friends started after one of them said this now legendary line:

 > “It's a goat, goats are dinosaurs”